 top of page

 As a pianist growing up in New Zealand, Lucy was a featured artist in NZ Music Month 2020.
-Her national competition successes included 2nd prize at the NZ Mazda Foundation Young Performer of The Year 2008, Lewis Eady Charitable trust's National Award Emerging Artists series in 2011.
-Her international successes included 3rd prize and Sonata prize and people's choice award at the 2010 and 2014 Kerikeri International Piano Competitions, Semi-finalist and encouragement award winner at the 1st Australian International Chopin Competition and participation in the prestigious Hamamatsu International Piano Competition in Japan.
-In 2015 she was awarded the SOUNZ prize at the New Zealand Wallace National Piano Competition.
+Her national competition successes included 2nd prize at NZ Mazda Foundation Young Performer of the Year in 2008 and the Lewis Eadyitable Trust's National Award Emerging Artists series in 2011.
+Her international successes included 3rd prize, the Sonata prize, and the People's Choice award at the 2010 and 2014 Kerikeri International Piano Competitions, as well being a semi-finalist and encouragement award winner at the 1st Australian International Chopin Competition.
+She also participated in the prestigious Hamamatsu International Piano Competition in Japan.
+2015, she was awarded the SOUNZ prize at the New Zealand Wallace National Piano Competition.

-Having special interest in playing New Music, Lucy performed “Wanderlust” for flute, clarinet, violin, cello, piano and percussion composed by Josiah Tayag Catalan at the National Student Composers Conference 2018.
+Having a special interest in playing New Music, Lucy performed “Wanderlust” for flute, clarinet, violin, cello, piano, and percussion, composed by Josiah Tayag Catalan, at the National Student Composers Conference in 2018.

-Lucy is currently pursuing a Doctor of Music degree in collaborative piano and has studied under Anne Epperson, Kevin Murphy, Aram Arakelyan and Charles Prestinari.
+Currently, she is pursuing a Doctor of Music degree in collaborative piano and has studied under Anne Epperson, Kevin Murphy, Aram Arakelyan, and Charles Prestinari.
 She has been an associate instructor at the Jacobs School of Music since 2017.
-Before pursuing a Doctor of Music degree in collaborative piano Lucy earned a Masters degree in solo piano at the Jacobs School of Music in 2018, studying under Edward Auer.
+Before pursuing her Doctor of Music degree in collaborative piano, Lucy a Master’s degree in solo piano at the Jacobs School of Music in2018, studying under Edward Auer.
+Lucy studied with Rae de Lisle in New from the age of 12 until the end of her Master’s degree in Piano Performance at the University of Auckland.

 bottom of page